-In 2022, the Human Resources and Compensation committee assessed the CEO's performance, and the performance of each Executive Committee member was reviewed by the Committee in consultation with the CEO.
+In 2023, the People and Remuneration Committee assessed the CEO's performance, and the performance of each Executive Committee member was reviewed by the Committee in consultation with the CEO.
 The short term incentive plan outcomes for the CEO and Executive Committee were endorsed by the Committee for approval by the Board.

-7.3 REMUNERATION
+7.3 Remuneration

-In its Remuneration Report, Orica clearly and separately outlines its remuneration policies and practices for Non-executive Directors and for executive key management personnel.
-The Remuneration Report commences on page 99 of the Annual Report.
+In its Remuneration Report, Orica clearly and separately outlines its Orica's remuneration policies and practices for Non-executive Directors and for executive key management personnel.

-In setting remuneration for senior executives, including the CEO, the Human Resources and Compensation Committee accesses external professional advice and obtains independent market data for similar roles in peer or comparable organisations.
+In setting remuneration for senior executives, including the CEO, the People and Remuneration Committee accesses external professional advice and obtains independent market data for similar roles in peer or comparable organisations.
 The Committee also takes account of the Company's circumstances and the requirement to attract, retain and motivate high calibre management.